Memorial Stadium Replacement Project

 Because this fund is specifically allocated to build or maintain capital assets, it can’t be used for operating expenses or moved to the general fund.
 The salary and benefits of most employees are paid from the general fund.

-On June 15, 2024, Seattle Public Schools and the City of Seattle announced One Roof Stadium Partnership (a consortium of Seattle Kraken, One Roof Foundation, and Climate Pledge Arena) as a potential partner for the new memorial stadium.
+This finalizes the partnership between Seattle Public Schools, the City of Seattle, and One Roof Stadium Partnership (a consortium of Seattle Kraken, One Roof Foundation, and Climate Pledge Arena).

 News Release: Memorial Stadium Partner Announcement